tallojarshith/US-visa-Approval-Prediction/README.md

 ##workflow

-1.constant
+1.constant   #here all the constant variables are defined

-2.config_entity
+2.config_entity  #here all the config paths are present

-3.artifact_entity
+3.artifact_entity #here output files are present like trained_file,test_file

 4.data_ingestion component
 5.pipeline
 6.app.py